ACA-Members/SDFCU Account: Description and FAQs

 - Finance purchase of a car – even one garaged overseas

-- Transfer funds between SDFCU and foreign banks using wire transfer at some of the lowest, competitive pricing.
+- Transfer funds between SDFCU and foreign and US banks using wire transfer at some of the lowest, competitive pricing.

 9. CAN I TRANSFER FUNDS IN MY SDFCU ACCOUNT TO MY FOREIGN BANK ACCOUNT?